GoogleCloudPlatform/pgadapter/README.md

 1. `psycopg3`: Version 3.1.x and higher are supported.
 See [psycopg3 support](docs/psycopg3.md) for more details.
 1. `node-postgres`: Version 8.8.0 and higher are supported.
 See [node-postgres support](docs/node-postgres.md) for more details.
 1. `npgsql`: Version 6.0.x and higher have experimental support.
 See [npgsql support](docs/npgsql.md) for more details.
-1. `hibernate`: Version 5.3.20.
-Final and higher are supported.
-See [hibernate support](samples/java/hibernate/README.md) for more details.
 1. `postgres_fdw`: The PostgreSQL foreign data wrapper has experimental support.
 See [Foreign Data Wrapper sample](samples/foreign-data-wrapper) for more details.

-## Frameworks and Tools
+## ORMs, Frameworks and Tools
 PGAdapter can be used with the following frameworks and tools:
+1. `Hibernate`: Version 5.3.20.
+Final and higher are supported.
+See [hibernate support](samples/java/hibernate/README.md) for more details.
+1. `Spring Data JPA`: Spring Data JPA in combination with Hibernate is also supported.
+See the [Spring Data JPA Sample Application](samples/java/spring-data-jpa) for a full example.
 1. `Liquibase`: Version 4.12.0 and higher are supported.
 See [Liquibase support](docs/liquibase.md) for more details.
 See also [this directory](samples/java/liquibase) for a sample application using `Liquibase`.
 1. `gorm`: Version 1.23.8 and higher are supported.
 See [gorm support](docs/gorm.md) for more details.